mike011/Speedtest-Animation/notes.md

 - How would the test and summary graph handle a really bad speed test?
 - For the speed test screen what would the result look like if the speeds were drastically different?
+- On the x axis of the summary view graph there are no units

 # Not Implemented